dergraaf/loa/pcb/README.markdown

 #### SPI vs. SDIO

-We choose a SPI interface for the SD Card because
+We choose a SPI over the SDIO interface for the SD Card because SDIO would have blocked UART4 and UART5.

 #### JTAG Connector